SyedNaqiraza/Ad-hoc-on-Demand-Protocol/README.md

-# Ad-hoc-on-Demand-Protocol
+# Implementation-of-Ad hoc on Demand Distance Vector Routing Protocol

-Implementation-of-Ad hoc on Demand Distance Vector Routing Protocol
+Run the aodv.py file first for the sockets to listen.
+Then run send.py file to send data to any of the hosts.
+(Mention the exact names as are of the .txt files)